 There is clearly a lot of information to try and fit in one diagram but colour coding and abbreviations can really help when condensing the information into something presentable!
 From experience, making this diagram takes a lot of time (so start as early as possible), however, it’s incredibly helpful for revision and in the exam too, especially if you’re a visual learner.

-3. Know Each of Your Compound Tests in A-Level Chemistry
+8. Know each of your compound tests in A-Level Chemistry

 The various tests for different compounds is quite a simple part of the Chemistry A-Level course but many students underestimate the importance of this topic.
 In your exams, it’s likely that you’ll get at least one six-mark question on the tests for different compounds.
 This may be phrased as a practical question or a calculation question but knowing the correct test will score you vital marks.